RobertG-H/uwaterloo-wildlife-modeling/README.md

 ### Folder Structure

 - `assets/` - static data like images
-- `shared/` - For reusable pieces that can appear in multiple places
+- `components/` - For standalone views that don't require complex view controller and layout.
 - `constants/` - constant values like reducer action types
 - `containers/` - Acts as a view controller.
 Manages components from layout.
 Contains the tests.
 - `context/` - React context using Reducer